All Episodes

 Okay, so here's what's going to happen, in my opinion.

-What I've seen in the last five years is the hospitals in the Raleigh area have bought out 90% of the private practitioners, whether it's urgent care, primary, say internal medicine family practice, or something like a specialty like surgery or whatever, you know, cardiology, so forth, gastroenterology.
+What I've seen in the last five years is the hospitals in the Raleigh area have bought out 90% of the private practitioners, whether it's urgent care, primary, say, internal medicine, family practice, or something like a specialty like surgery or whatever, you know, cardiology, so forth, gastroenterology.

 So the three large entities in this area advertise now that they all have at least 700 doctors interdigitated throughout the triangle.

-That's what it's called around here, triangle area, you know.
+That's what it's called around here, triangle area, you know?

-So the metro greater metropolitan area.
+So the greater metropolitan area.

 So that leaves maybe 20% of doctors who are still independent.